TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 Because it will uninstall the patched kernel packages, you should reboot your computer after uninstall finished.

+Please note that the `uninstall` method replaces the patched `nouveau` drivers package by the original one available on the APT Repository.
+If you used the official binary drivers, you have to reinstall them manually.

 ### Method 2: Manual installation

 The following explains how to patch, build, and install manually a Linux kernel, nouveau drivers, and the Mame emulator.

-#### 1.Patching the kernel
+#### Patching the kernel

-Because i am not the author of the patchs — thanks to arcadecontrol forum — It is not very clear to me what the patchs are fixing but i
+Because i am not the author of the patchs — thanks to arcadecontrol forum for their work on that — It is not very clear to me what the patch is fixing but i presume the following:
-presume:

--   The patch allows 15khz modelines in `KMS` mode — the framebuffer display engine used by the kernel at boot (splashscreen).
+-   It allows 15khz modelines in `KMS` mode — the framebuffer display engine used by the kernel at boot (splashscreen).
--   The patch modifies some parts of the code related to `ATI` and `Arcade VGA` cards drivers.
-Maybe theses cards are not allowed to handle low resolutions or 15khz modelines without theses fix.
+-   It modifies some parts of the code related to `ATI` and `Arcade VGA` cards drivers.
+Maybe theses cards are not allowed to handle low resolutions or 15khz modelines without theses fixes.
--   **The patch is not required for NVIDIA cards**, at least for me.
+-   **It is not required for NVIDIA cards**, at least for me.
 Only patched nouveau drivers — as explained bellow — are required if the only goal is to play emulators and if you don't care about the booting phase.
--   Patching the Kernel > 3.19, KMS feature doesn't seems to work.
+-   When patching a Kernel > 3.19, KMS feature doesn't seems to work.

-1. Know the version of the installed Kernel:
+1. At first, get and note the version of the installed Kernel:

     ``` {.sourceCode .bash}
     $ uname -r